cultural-impact-of-warfare

 To understand the unique bond between Sparta and the hoplite, one must first understand the revolutionary nature of the hoplite phalanx itself.
 Before its emergence, Greek warfare was largely a chaotic affair dominated by aristocratic promachoi (champions).
 The world of Homer's Iliad depicts individual heroes seeking personal glory in single combat, supported by a mob of poorly armed retainers.
 This style of combat was fluid, individualistic, and prone to collapse if the champion was killed.

 The development of the full hoplite panoply and the phalanx formation around 700 BC changed the nature of combat entirely.
 The hoplite was a heavily armored infantryman who fought in a dense, ordered line.
 The key to the system was not the skill of a single man, but the cohesion of the entire unit.
 The phalanx turned battle from a contest of individual excellence into a contest of collective discipline.
 Success depended on every man holding his position, keeping his shield locked with his neighbor, and pushing forward as a single, irresistible mass in the othismos (the push).
+This fundamental shift had profound implications for any city-state that adopted it, but Sparta was the only one that built its entire society around this imperative.

 The Hoplite Panoply and Its Demands